dcw32/plotting-intro/README.md

 To run these notebooks, you need to first install Python.
 I recommend doing this using Anaconda - install this then create a new Python environment.

 For a minimal anaconda based installation:
-`conda create -n plotting_intro python=2.7 cartopy jupyter netCDF4`
+`conda create -n plotting_intro python=2.7 cartopy jupyter netCDF4 pandas`

 Then fire up jupyter notebook from the command line and use the `plotting_intro` kernal.